-In the merger, each issued and outstanding share of BioSante Delaware (all of which are owned by BioSante Wyoming) will be retired and canceled and each issued and outstanding share of common stock and class C stock of BioSante Wyoming will be automatically converted into and become one share of common stock or class C stock, as the case may be, of BioSante Delaware.
-Upon completion of the merger, BioSante Wyoming , as a corporate entity, will cease to exist, and BioSante Delaware will continue to operate the business of the company under its current name, BioSante Pharmaceuticals, Inc. Each share certificate representing issued and outstanding shares of common stock and class C stock of BioSante Delaware.
+In the merger, each issued and outstanding share of BioSante Delaware (all of which are owned by BioSante Wyoming will be retired and canceled and each issued and outstanding share of common stock and class C stock of BioSante Wyoming will be automatically converted into and become one share of common stock or class C stock, as the case may be, of BioSante Delaware.
+Upon completion of the merger, BioSante Wyoming, as a corporate entity, will cease to exist, and BioSante Delaware will continue to operate the business of the company under its current name, BioSante Pharmaceuticals, Inc. Each share certificate representing issued and outstanding shares of common stock or class C stock of BioSante Wyoming will represent the same number of shares of common stock or class C stock of BioSante Delaware, as the case may be.
 IT WILL NOT BE NECESSARY FOR SHAREHOLDERS TO EXCHANGE THEIR EXISTING STOCK CERTIFICATES FOR STOCK CERTIFICATES OF BIOSANTE DELAWARE.
 A copy of the Agreement and Plan of Merger, which we refer to as the "merger agreement" in this proxy statement, is attached to this proxy statement as Appendix B.